Brazilians rally for democracy, seek to rein in Bolsonaro - NewsBreak

 “Democracy is important for the economy,” he said.

 Bolsonaro's commitment to democracy has been scrutinized since he took office, in large part because the former army captain has insistently glorified the country’s two-decade dictatorship, which ended in 1985.
-This year he met with Hungary’s autocratic leader, Viktor Orban, and Russia’s Vladimir Putin.
+Earlier this year he met with Hungary’s autocratic leader, Viktor Orban, and Russia’s Vladimir Putin.

 For over a year, in actions that appear to be lifted directly from Trump’s playbook, Bolsonaro has claimed Brazil's electronic voting machines are prone to fraud, though — like Trump — he never presented any evidence.
 At one point, he threatened that elections would be suspended if Congress didn't approve a bill to introduce printed receipts of votes.
 The bill didn't pass .